davidemodolo/trascrivila/README.md

 Missing:
-Give each speaker a name -> Provide the llm with the flow of the call to summarize what everyone said, the general topic and a bulleted list on what everyone has to do.
+Give each speaker a name and keep the UNK as UNK